 The ERMI analyzes a collected dust sample for the presence of mold spores or bits of mold spores known to be associated with water-damaged buildings.
 The lab uses a quantitative PCR and compares these values with other common indoor molds to determine the ERMI score.
 The ERMI score is then evaluated to determine if the living environment may be safe.
-If one has a mold-susceptible HLA DR type, an ERMI score below 2 is generally desired.
+If one mold-susceptible, an ERMI score below 2 is generally desired.
 A more recent test called HERTSMI-2 is available from Mycometrics that is less extensive and less expensive but may be helpful to determine if a previously contaminated environment is safe for one to reenter after remediation.
 I would suggest using the ERMI first as I personally think it is more valid, although some would disagree with me.
 You can take the ERMI and get the HERTSMI-2 data from it.
 It also gives you additional mold spp. than the HERTSMI-2 that can be helpful.

 Mold plates can be helpful, but they are not going to be as inclusive or extensive as the test you get with an ERMI for evaluating indoor environmental presence of mold.